SoftwareUnderstanding/inspect4py/README.md

   We have executed our tool with itself.

-  `python code_inspector.py code_inspector.py'
+  `python code_inspector.py code_inspector.py`

-  Results are available here:
+  Results of this test are available here:

 * [Json File](./OutputDir/JsonFiles)
 * [Control Flow](./OutputDir/ControlFlow)